 - EPA has engaged the Science Advisory Board Environmental Economics Advisory Committee (SAB-EEAC) on several issues related to mortality risk valuation, including the use of meta-analysis – a statistical technique used to combine results from individual studies addressing similar problems.

 - Following advice of the SAB-EEAC, EPA formed an expert panel to explore issues of meta-analysis (see USEPA 2006).

 - In addition, EPA commissioned reports on the various approaches used in the literature to estimate the value of mortality risk reductions (Alberini 2004, Black et al. 2003, and Blomquist 2004).

-EPA is now taking all of this information into account in the guidance revision process.
-The Agency has prepared a white paper on Valuing Mortality Risk Reductions in Environmental Policy (PDF, 1795.3K, About PDF) featuring EPA's latest review of important issues surrounding how to value the reductions in risk to human health from environmental regulations and other Agency decisions.
-EPA has submitted the whitepaper to its Science Advisory Board for feedback and recommendations on several issues including:
+EPA took this information into account and prepared a 2010 white paper: Valuing Mortality Risk Reductions in Environmental Policy (PDF, 1795.3K, About PDF) featuring EPA's latest review of important issues surrounding how to value the reductions in risk to human health from environmental regulations and other Agency decisions.
+EPA submitted the whitepaper to its Science Advisory Board for feedback and recommendations on several issues including:

 - replacing the often misunderstood term "value of statistical life” with the more accurate term "value of mortality risk reduction;”

 - accounting for potential differences in people's willingness to pay for cancer mortality risk reductions relative to mortality risks from workplace or other accidental deaths when estimating the benefits of actions that are expected to reduce cancer-causing pollutants;

 - accounting for possible differences in people's willingness to pay for risk reductions that will be experienced by others due to altruistic preferences in benefit-cost estimation; and